Sustainability is the only path forward

 All South West products are marked with a QR code to make it easy for users to find information about the garment’s sustainable production and materials.
 They can also find tips and maintenance information to extend the product’s lifespan.
 Ultimately, we believe we can build in more info about the garment’s CO2 emissions, and where and how it can be recycled.

-Spreads the latest information in chemical and environmentally related matters to member companies in the textile and electronics industries.
+Swedish Chemicals Group spreads the latest information in chemical and environmentally related matters to member companies in the textile and electronics industries.

 Sustainable materials